diego2094/ai-training/README.md

 - Have the large dataset ready.
 You can use the one provided or generate one using `generate_large_dataset.py`.
 - For the PySpark part of the third lesson in the second module, you will need to have Java installed.

-For the new modules you will need to have a credit card assign to your OpenAI account in ourder to use the embeddings API.
-Otherwise, you can use HuggingFace which is a free alternative.
+For the new modules, you will need to have a credit card assigned to your OpenAI account in order to use the embeddings API.
+Alternatively, you can use Hugging Face, which is a free alternative.

+For the OpenAI completions API, `gpt-3.5-turbo` has been used instead of `text-davinci-003`.
+As a result, in Module 6, Lesson 1, the responses are not exactly the same because the 3.5 model elaborates a bit more on the responses.
+If you want them to match, you'll need to change `test_cases.csv` to expect the correct response.

+In Module 6, Lesson 3, you will be asked to run Grafana.
+If you downloaded it as suggested on their homepage, you might encounter issues when running it because it's not part of your PATH.
+If that's the case, here are the steps to follow:

+- Edit your `.zshrc` and add `export PATH="$HOME/grafana-v11.5.2/bin:$PATH"`, then apply it in the terminal you are using with source `~/.zshrc`.
+- At this point, it will find the `grafana-server` command, but it might still complain about the home path not being set.
+To fix this, add `export GF_PATHS_HOME="$HOME/grafana-v11.5.2"` to your `.zshrc` and apply it with source `~/.zshrc`.
+- However, that might still not be enough to run it just with `grafana-server`; you may need to run it with `grafana server --homepath "$GF_PATHS_HOME"`.
+- The solution I found was to create an alias to simplify the command.
+You can add `alias grafana='grafana server --homepath="$GF_PATHS_HOME"'` to your `.zshrc` and apply it.
+- Now, you can run Grafana directly with the command `grafana`.